East Sacramento Pedestrian Accident Lawyer

 Once the evidence is compiled, our East Sacramento pedestrian accident lawyers use it to construct a strong case that benefits our client’s claim.Call an East Sacramento Pedestrian Accident Attorney Today

-I’m Ed Smith, an East Sacramento pedestrian accident lawyer.
 Pedestrians have the same rights and responsibilities as others sharing the roadway.
 When you become injured by a negligent driver or other entity, you are entitled to fair compensation.
-Call me at (916) 921-6400 or from long-distance at (800) 404-5400.
-I can also be contacted online.
+Call our experienced East Sacramento pedestrian accident lawyers at (916) 921-6400 or (800) 404-5400.
+We can also be contacted online.

 :cd cha [cs 1046]